 My name is Jamey Tucker and I’m a guy who loves new gadgets and technology.
-Smartphones, drones, virtual reality, appliances, TVs, sound systems, smart home devices, apps.
+Smartphones, drones, virtual reality, appliances, TVs, sound systems, smart home devices, and apps.
 If it’s tech, I’m all over it.

 I’ve been a TV news anchor and reporter since 1988 and worked with some very talented and dedicated journalists at these stations:

-- WJSU-TV Anniston, Alabama
+- WJSU-TV Birmingham, AL

-- WHNT-TV Huntsville, Alabama
+- WHNT-TV Huntsville, AL

-- WREG-TV Memphis, Tennessee
+- WREG-TV Memphis, TN

-- WKRN-TV Nashville, Tennessee
+- WKRN-TV Nashville, TN

 In 2011 while reporting for WKRN, the ABC TV station in Nashville, I launched “What the Tech?” to provide consumer technology stories important to viewers.